 A Brief Introduction to the Flow Framework

-The Flow Framework does not instruct you how to handle the complex coordination and orchestration of software development across multiple Agile teams.
+The Flow Framework does not instruct you on how to handle the complex coordination and orchestration of software development across multiple Agile teams.
 That is entirely the domain of SAFe and other methodologies like LeSS, DA and Nexus.

 The Flow Framework is a structured prescriptive approach to Value Stream Management in software delivery organizations.
 It identifies where work is flowing in your product value streams and where it’s slowing down so that you can decide how to address those bottlenecks.
 It also equips technology leaders with non-technical (and non-Agile) language to use with business stakeholders to set priorities and measure outcomes.

-The Flow Framework generates its insights directly from the ground truth of what’s happening in the software delivery toolchain – the millions and millions of artifacts (requirements, features, epics, stories, features etc.) that represent the actual software delivery work.
+The Flow Framework generates its insights directly from the ground truth of what’s happening in the software delivery toolchain – the millions and millions of artifacts (requirements, features, epics, stories, etc.) that represent the actual software delivery work.

 Implementing the Flow Framework is not without effort; organizations must connect their network of tools, artifacts, and activities that constitute its product value streams, and it requires modeling the data to make abstraction and simplification possible.